Seat Slate

 I used PowerPoint for seating charts in the past, and it was very manual.
 Every change felt like a chance to forget a kid, duplicate a kid, or move half the room and lose track of what I just did.

-I wanted something that could import names, generate a chart, handle constraints, and make common room setups less annoying.
+I wanted something that could import names, generate a chart, handle real seating rules, and make common room setups less annoying.
 Teachers should not have to build the same rectangle-and-name-tag layout from scratch every time.

 The annoying part of seating charts is not only the first version.
 It is the second, third, and fourth version after you learn who cannot sit next to whom, who needs to be closer to the board, and which desk arrangement looked better in your head than it does in the room.

 I wanted the tool to support that back-and-forth.
 Try a layout.
 Move a few seats.
-Save it.
+Save a named copy.
 Print it.
 Come back later.

 What mattered